-F-stop numbers are a scale to reference how open or how close is the aperture.
+F-stop numbers are a scale to reference how open or how closed the aperture is.

 The scale usually follows this sequence: f/1.4, f/2, f/2.8, f/4,f/5.6, f/8, f/11, f/16, f/22

-Aperture affects mainly to the general exposure of the image, to the depth of field, and to the sharpness of the elements in the image.
+Aperture mainly affects the general exposure of the image, the depth of field, and the sharpness of the elements in the image.